yxuco/fabric-operation/az/README.md

 ```
 This command creates the test channel `mychannel`, installs and instantiates a test chaincode, and then executes a transaction and a query to verify the working network.
 You can verify the result as follows:
 * The last result printed out by the test should be `90`;
-* Orderer data folder, e.g., `/mnt/share/netop1.com/orderers/orderer-0/data` would show a new channel folder `mychannel`;
+* Orderer data folder, e.g., `/mnt/share/netop1.com/orderers/orderer-0/data` would show a block file added under the chain of a new channel `mychannel`;
-* Peer data folder, e.g., `/mnt/share/netop1.com/peers/peer-0/data` would show a new chaincode and transactions.
+* Peer data folder, e.g., `/mnt/share/netop1.com/peers/peer-0/data` would show a new chaincode `mycc.1.0` added to the chaincode folder, and a transaction block file created under the chain of `mychannel`.

 ### Stop Fabric network and cleanup persistent data
 ```
 cd ../network
 ./stop-k8s.sh netop1 az true
 ```
 This command shuts down orderers and peers, and the last argument `true` means to delete all persistent data as well.
-If you do not provide the 3rd argument, you would keep the test ledger, and so it can be loaded when the network restarts.
+If you do not provide the 3rd argument, it would keep the test ledger in the `Azure Files` storage, and so it can be loaded when the network restarts.
 You can verify the result using the following command.
 * `kubectl get svc,pod` should not list any running orderers or peers;
 * The orderers and peers' persistent data folder, e.g., `/mnt/share/netop1.com/peers/peer-0/data` would be deleted if the 3rd argument of the above command is `true`.